felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 globally unique ID.
 Whenever a new ID appears, we run that test several times in different configurations in order to determine if it is flaky.
 If it is not deemed flaky, we let it out into the wild.
-If the test GUID starts showing up as failing intermittently, we should disable the test and open a ticket with the owning team.
+If the test GUID starts showing up as failing intermittently, we automatically disable the test and open a ticket with the owning team.

 This latter piece is hard to build yourself quickly, but a lot of CI vendors seem to be digging into this space finally.